ils94/RMBestFriend/README.md

 # Notes

-Go to a mob and hit it enough to leave it at low health, then keep dragging the rectangle where it's HP bar is until the program detects the enemy HP bar.
-It not hard to setup, make the rectangle a bit bigger to give the program enough coordinates to perform the pixel recognition.
+Go to a mob and hit it enough to leave it at low health, then press the hotkey you setup to activate the HP Detection, then, keep dragging a rectangle where the HP bar is and see if your RM starts healing, if it does, it means the setup is ready!

 # IT BUGGED!